Lisa Vanderpump On Eden’s Motives: Did Someone Influence Eden’s Perception Of Kim?

 Lisa Vanderpump has been on The Real Housewives of Beverly Hills since the very beginning, so she knows the importance of great friendships.
 Vanderpump has lost several friendships over the past couple of years, the most memorable one being that with Brandi Glanville, as she felt that Lisa was manipulating everyone on the show.
 Brandi eventually left the show because she herself had no friends left, and now Lisa is questioning people’s motives to prove that she’s a good friend herself.
 Vanderpump is trying to protect Kyle Richards because they are close, and in turn, she wants people to back off Kim Richards.

 According to a new Bravo report, Lisa Vanderpump is now revealing that she wanted to give Eden Sassoon a chance and invited her over for tea.
 And she reveals that things were going find during their conversation until Sassoon started talking about Kyle Richards.
-As Lisa pointed out, she knew Eden’s father and they could have talked about him.
+As Lisa pointed out, she knew Eden’s father, and they could have talked about him.
 But Vanderpump had a feeling that Eden wanted info about Kyle and Kim.

 #RHOBH @LisaVanderpump Feels Lisa Rinna Has NO Knowledge Or Authority To Speak On Kim Richards’ Addiction Struggles! https://t.co/j52xqxS5oN pic.twitter.com/lKwut2MC9q